mattfield/exchange_rate/README.md

 ## Documentation

 Docs are provided in `doc/`, due to issues getting this onto RubyGems.
+Clone the repo then `open doc/index.html` to view.

 ## Usage